Asynchronous Code

 This callback accepts both an Error

-instance (or subclass thereof) or a falsy value; anything else is invalid usage and throws an error (usually causing a failed test).
+instance or a falsy value; anything else is invalid usage and throws an error (usually causing a failed test).

 Alternatively, use the done()